hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server_extended_auditing_policy.html.markdown

 * `log_monitoring_enabled` - (Optional) Enable audit events to Azure Monitor?
 To enable server audit events to Azure Monitor, please enable its main database audit events to Azure Monitor.

+* `microsoft_support_audit_enabled` - (Optional) Enable audit events of Microsoft support operations? `log_monitoring_enabled` should also be enabled for it to work.
+Diagnostic Settings with `DevOpsOperationsAudit` diagnostic logs category on the master database should also be created.

 * `storage_account_subscription_id` - (Optional) The ID of the Subscription containing the Storage Account.

 ## Attributes Reference